NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsP.clean.rst

 | Location |  Fast PLOT/DRAW Toolkit                                           |
 +----------+-------------------------------------------------------------------+

 This command forces a pixel to be set at the absolute screen position x,y.
 The origin (0,0) is the upper left corner of the full QL screen, the opposite corner (diagonally) is (511,255).
 Two neighbouring points do not have any space between them.

-Co-ordinates greater than 511 (x) or 255 (y) or smaller than 0 are modulated (eg. x MOD 511).
-The base address of the screen used by PLOT is defined with SCRBASE.
+Co-ordinates greater than 511 (x) or
+255 (y) or smaller than 0 are modulated - (x MOD 511) and/or (y MOD 255).
+The base
+address of the screen used by PLOT is defined with SCRBASE.
 PLOT works in MODE 4 only.